Growing and sowing

 Prior to a flax fibre and linen industry re establishing itself in the UK an understanding and gaining of experience of the growing and process involved is best achieved through small producers or individuals.

-Flax can easily be grown throughout the UK, there are not commercial growers of flax for fibre in the UK or any facilities for process flax fibres
+Flax can easily be grown throughout the UK, there are now commercial growers of flax for fibre in the UK but no facilities for processing flax fibres

 including spinning.
-This make flax growing an ideal project for individuals or groups keen to learn about natural fibres or become an artisan producer of linen or flax yarns and twines.
+This makes flax growing an ideal project for individuals or groups keen to learn about natural fibres or become an artisan producer of linen or flax yarns and twines.

 (photo linseed and flax varieties)